Flat Extend Lease

 UK Government Sued by Charities and Major Property Owners Over Leasehold and Freehold Reform Act 2024

-The UK Government is embroiled in several legal challenges related to the recently enacted Leasehold and Freehold Reform Act 2024.
+Starting in early September 2024 the UK Government is embroiled in several legal challenges related to the recently enacted Leasehold and Freehold Reform Act 2024.
 Despite the fact that the provisions of the Act have yet to come into force, multiple parties—including charities and property owners—have launched lawsuits, alleging significant financial harm as a result of the proposed changes.

 One of the most prominent challenges comes from John Lyon’s Charity, a children's charity that claims the new legislation will divert significant income away from their operations.
 According to John Lyon’s, the exclusion of "marriage value" from the calculation of enfranchisement under the Act could result in a £1.4 million annual loss for the charity.
 These funds, which currently support community projects across nine London boroughs, will instead benefit affluent property owners, particularly in high-value areas such as St John’s Wood, where house prices average £2.8 million.